trynmaps/metrics-mvp/README.md

 package managers offer similar performance, we were already using NPM for backend package management, and the Yarn roadmap did not offer compelling improvements going forward.
-- **React** - Selected for same tech stack as we migrated from older OpenTransit Map app.
+- **React** - Selected for popularity, simple view, and speedy virutal DOM.
 Code lives in the `/frontend` directory.
 It was built using
 [Create React App](https://facebook.github.io/create-react-app/docs/folder-structure).
 - **Material UI** - which we use over Bootstrap since MUI doesn't rely on jQuery.
 It has a popular React framework and looks great on mobile.